Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

 Our participants further articulated concrete visions for how GenAI could be embedded into the future of collaborative newswork.
-Our findings show that journalists anticipate GenAI-augmented collaboration will require rethinking organizational priorities (\autoref{rethink1}), fostering a culture of responsible use (\autoref{foster}), and developing better infrastructures (\autoref{tools}) and new routines (\autoref{create}) that embed GenAI into collaborative practice.
+Our findings show that journalists anticipate coordinating GenAI in future collaboration will require rethinking organizational priorities (\autoref{rethink1}), fostering a culture of responsible use (\autoref{foster}), and developing better infrastructures (\autoref{tools}) and new workflow (\autoref{create}) that embed GenAI into collaborative practice.